 You have to see it with your own eyes….nope… you have to experience Spiti valley to understand what I meant.

 From the very moment, I entered the Spiti valley region to Kaza and beyond through a beautiful road journey, I was awestruck with the out of the world landscape.
-Your base will be in Kaza during your visit to Spiti valley in India nearing Tibet border.
+Your base will be in Kaza during your visit to Spiti valley in India nearing the Tibet border.
 From Kaza, you will explore different interesting places as day trips.

 Here, I will share my experience of spending a day in Spiti valley exploring three villages from Kaza named Langza, Komic, and Hikkim.
 My suggestion would be to go to Langza village first, followed by Komic village.
-You should put Hikkim village as your last destination of this day trip.
-If you study at the map below, you will understand how the route will look like for you for the day.
+You should put Hikkim village as your last destination for this day trip.
+If you study the map below, you will understand how the route will look like for you for the day.

 Langza Village in Spiti Valley